amgud/obsidian-drive-sync/README.md

 ## 🎯 Usage

+You can enable any combination of these sync methods to fit your workflow:

+### 🚀 Manual Sync
+- ☁️ Click the cloud icon in the ribbon (left sidebar)
+- 🎨 Or use Command Palette: "Sync vault with Google Drive"
+- 🎛️ Can be disabled in settings to clean up UI if not needed

 ### ⚡ Sync on Save (Recommended)
 - 💾 Enable "Sync on Save" in settings for instant backup
 - 🚀 Files sync automatically every time you save (Ctrl/Cmd+S)
 - 🎯 Most efficient - only syncs the file you just modified

-### 👆 Manual Sync
-- ☁️ Click the cloud icon in the ribbon (left sidebar)
-- 🎨 Or use Command Palette: "Sync vault with Google Drive"

 ### 🤖 Automatic Sync
 - ⚡ Enable "Auto Sync" in settings
 - ⏰ Choose sync interval (default: 5 minutes)
 - 🔄 Plugin will sync automatically in the background

+### 🎛️ Mix and Match
+- ✅ Use all three methods together for maximum coverage
+- ✅ Use only "Sync on Save" for minimal, responsive syncing
+- ✅ Use "Auto Sync" + "Manual Sync" for traditional workflow
+- ✅ Disable "Manual Sync" if you prefer fully automated syncing

 ### 🔐 Authentication Issues
 - 🔄 Use Command Palette: "Authenticate Google Drive" to re-authenticate